crypticq/DNS_Enumerator/README.md

 ```

-for better result compile dns.go and run it
+You can compile and try both (dns.go or dns2.go)